Communicating Benefits to Employees…Without Spamming Their Inboxes

 If your campaign sends messages too frequently or lacks effective communication techniques, employees can tune out your message.
 It’s more than simply ensuring you’ve phrased your communication differently when you reach out.
 It’s about building on your message to educate and engage your employees.

-That’s why as you prepare for open enrollment and beyond, I’d like to share a few ideas on how to start communicating benefits to employees (without tempting them to block the HR department mailbox).
-We also have tips on writing engaging emails as well: 13 Secrets to Writing Benefits Emails Your Employees Will Open and Read.
+That’s why as you prepare for open enrollment and beyond, we would like to share a few ideas on how to start communicating benefits to employees (without tempting them to block the HR department mailbox).
+We also have tips on writing engaging emails: 13 Secrets to Writing Benefits Emails Your Employees Will Open and Read.

-1. Don’t simply push out info… draw employees in
+1. Don’t simply push info… draw employees in

 Don’t stick to broadcasting information through email.
 Make benefits communications a two-way street of dialogue.